czczc/wire-cell-tutorial/workflow.md

 Afterwards, you can find the compiled binary test programs under the `/wcdo/src/wct/build/` directory, and run them individually.

-## Integrate with LArSoft
+## Setup WCT with LArSoft

-This is only slightly more complicated than the above.
+Assuming you are familiar with LArSoft, this is only slightly more complicated than the above.
 I suggest you make a new directory and follow the [instruction](workflow.html#initialize-a-project) to start a new project.
-Place the following lines in your `wcdo-local-myproj.rc` file before executing the container:
+Taking **DUNE** as an example, place the following lines in your `wcdo-local-myproj.rc` file before executing the container:

 ```bash
 wcdo_mrb_project_name="larsoft"